KageKaz/shupedia/content/Math/Statistics/convenience sample.md

-> [!info] selecting people who are easy to reach
+> [!definition] selecting people who are easy to reach

+> [!example]
-> [!example] choosing the first 50 people to show up at school
+> choosing the first 50 people to show up at school